 Ensure Ofsted are notified through the usual channels if you are an Ofsted registered childcare setting.

 4. Review and complete the action plan for closed settings

 The Early Years, Childcare and Business Development Service have produced a re-opening plan template for private voluntary and independent sector based on Government guidance and additional best practice.

 Guidance to support children and families during self-isolation

 Waltham Forest has produced guidance for schools and college in event of a possible or confirmed case of Covid-19.
 Please follow the flowchart below:

 Many schools have managed multiple cases of COVID-19 now and are familiar with the guidance.
-Where you feel confident in implementing the guidance yourself, follow the steps set out in the Public Health England London Coronavirus Response Centre (PHE LCRC) school resource pack.
-The letter templates and risk assessment templates can be found below:
+Where you feel confident in implementing the guidance yourself, follow the steps set out in the Department for Education Contingency framework: education and childcare settings.

 2. Department for Education coronavirus helpline